 Some Energy Future creditors walk away from talks

-NEW YORK Oct 15 (Reuters) - Some creditors of Energy Future Holdings (EFH) have stopped negotiating with the Texas power company as it looks to restructure its $40 billion of debt.
+NEW YORK (Reuters) - Some creditors of Energy Future Holdings (EFH) have stopped negotiating for now with the Texas power company as it looks to restructure its $40 billion of debt, adding another obstacle as debt holders hope to find a structure for a possible bankruptcy before the end of the month.

-According to a filing with U.S. regulators on Tuesday, unsecured bondholders at Energy Future Intermediate Holdings (EFIH), the parent of Energy's Future's regulated subsidiary, are no longer engaged in ongoing discussions with the company and other creditors.
+Unsecured bondholders at Energy Future Intermediate Holdings (EFIH), the parent of Energy's Future's regulated subsidiary, are no longer engaged in ongoing discussions with the company and other creditors, according to a filing with U.S. regulators on Tuesday.

-EFH's creditors want to finalize a restructuring plan before Nov.
-1, when $250 million in bond payments are due.
-Filing for bankruptcy before Nov.
-1 would suspend the bond payments; but filing without a restructuring plan could entail years of battles and competing restructuring plans in bankruptcy court.
+EFH's creditors want to finalize a restructuring plan before November 1, when $250 million in bond payments are due.
+Filing for bankruptcy before November 1 would suspend the bond payments.
+Filing without a restructuring plan could entail years of battles and competing restructuring plans in bankruptcy court.

 EFH, formerly TXU Corp, was taken private in 2007 in a $45 billion buyout, the largest-ever leveraged buyout.
 The deal saddled the company with debt just before a sharp decline in natural gas prices and energy markets.

-The buyout consortium included private equity firms KKR & Co LP, TPG Capital Management LP and Goldman Sachs Group Inc's private equity arm.
+The buyout consortium included private equity firms KKR & Co LP (KKR.N), TPG Capital Management LP TPG.UL and Goldman Sachs Group Inc's (GS.N) private equity arm.